bmorris3/owls-app/README.rst

 Multiple sessions
 ^^^^^^^^^^^^^^^^^

-If you already have an instance of `solara` or `whoseline` running, you can launch a second one by specifying a different port:
+If you already have an instance of `solara` or `owls-app` running, you can launch a second one by specifying a different port:

 .. code-block:: bash